slviajero/tinybasic/examples/00tutorial/README.md

 - Convert: convert.bas - convert strings to numbers and vice versa
 - Splitstring: splitstr.bas - split a string into substrings
+- Nullbuffer: nullbuffer.bas - use the input buffer as a target for PRINT and INPUT

 ### Timers and Interrupts